Professor of International Economics, University of Cambridge

-Dr Meredith Crowley is a University Reader in the Faculty of Economics at the University of Cambridge.
+Dr Meredith Crowley is a Professor of International Economics at the Faculty of Economics at the University of Cambridge.
 She is also a senior economist in the economic research department at the Federal Reserve Bank of Chicago (on leave from 2013-).
 Her research interests include international trade, trade policy, firms in international trade, law and economics of the GATT/WTO.

 She has previously served as a visiting associate professor at Georgetown University, as an Adviser to the American Law Institute project on the Principles of the Law of World Trade and as an Advisory Board Member to the Pew Charitable Trusts’ Subsidyscope project.